sqlp/sedumi/examples/README.md

 For more problems see the Homepage of Hans D. Mittelmann http://plato.asu.edu/sub/testcases.html.

-- `arch0.mat`: A middle sized SDP problem from the SDPLIB set maintained by Biran Borchers.
+- **arch0.mat**: A middle-sized SDP problem from the SDPLIB set maintained by Biran Borchers.
 This particular problem is a truss topology design problem, contributed by Katsuki Fujisawa.
 For details see